Codecademy/docs/content/open-source/concepts/node-js/node-js.md

 ### Version Management

-As with any major release of software, top-level Node releases (8.x, 7.x, etc.) sometimes introduce error-causing changes in applications built in older versions of the environment.
+As with any major release of software, top-level Node releases (8.x, 7.x, etc.) sometimes introduce error-causing changes in applications built using older versions on an environment.
 A version manager can be used to switch between multiple versions of Node on a single computer.

 There are two version managers that provide this functionality: [nvm (Node Version Manager)](https://github.com/creationix/nvm) and [n](https://github.com/tj/n) (which can be installed as an npm package).